Algeciras: History

+Marinid ruler Abu Yusuf built a new walled precinct on the opposing bank of the Río de la Miel circa 1282, al-Bunayya, originally as a military camp site in the context of the Battle of the Strait.
+A substantial share of the workforce dedicated to the former end were Christian slaves.
+The Marinid grip over the place further increased in the ensuing years, and the place turned into a Marinid stronghold from which razzias were launched into the still incipient Christian settlements in the Lower Guadalquivir and the Guadalete area.
+Having lost interest in Iberian affairs, Abu Yaqub Yusuf an-Nasr returned Algeciras to the Emirate of Granada in 1295.
 In July 1309, Ferdinand IV of Castile laid the first Siege of Algeciras as well as Gibraltar.
 The latter fell into Christian hands, but Muslim Algeciras held on for the following three decades, until Alfonso XI of Castile began a second Siege of Algeciras in 1342.
 (Note: Juan Núñez de Lara, Juan Manuel, Pedro Fernández de Castro, Juan Alfonso de la Cerda, lord of Gibraleón all participated in the siege, as did knights from France, England and Germany, and even King Philip III of Navarre, king consort of Navarra, who came accompanied by 100 horsemen and 300 infantry.)
 In March 1344, after several years of siege, Algeciras surrendered.

 On winning the city, Alfonso XI made it the seat of a new diocese, established by Pope Clement VI's bull Gaudemus et exultamus of 30 April 1344, and entrusted to the governance of the bishop of Cadiz.
 The bishops of Cadiz continued to hold the title of Aliezira, as it called, until 1851, when in accordance with a concordat between Spain and the Holy See its territory was incorporated into the diocese of Cadiz.
 No longer a residential bishopric, Aliezira is today listed by the Catholic Church as a titular see.
 The town's location far from large Christian urban centres (Seville and Jerez), the proximity to Muslim naval strongholds (Ceuta and Gibraltar), and the difficulties posed by defending such a long walled perimetre made the Christian settlement a challenge.
 Genoese and Catalan traders settled in the town.

 Left relatively unguarded during the Castilian Civil War, the town was easily seized in 1369 by the Nasrids from Granada with assistance from a Marinid fleet.
 It was destroyed on the orders of Muhammed V of Granada.
 While tradition asserts that it was torn down immediately after the 1369 occupation, the Nasrid scorched-earth policy has been also dated to 1375, once Granadan repopulation efforts should have failed.
 The garrison was thus relocated to Gibraltar, with a worse port but more easily defensible, in Nasrid control after the Marinid retreat from the Iberian Peninsula.
 While the jurisdiction was ceded to Gibraltar in 1462 after the Castilian conquest of the latter place, there are hints about the continued existence of informal settlements by farmers and shepherds in the area, at least after 1466.